An Adaptive Multi Agent Bitcoin Trading System: System Design and Methodology

 \section{System Design and Methodology}

-The proposed system is designed not only to evaluate profitability in a portfolio across different market regimes but also to identify the contribution of individual market factors such as technical indicators and sentiment signals in generating profitable trades.
+Building on the findings of the background research, the proposed system is designed not only to evaluate profitability in a portfolio across different market regimes but also to identify the contribution of individual market factors in generating profitable trades.
+The system architecture can be seen in figure ~\ref{system_arch}.
+The system prompts for each agent can be found in the appendix.